Role of Nottingham effect in the heat transfer in extreme near-field regime: Contribution of the different carriers in plane--plane configuration

-Using a Green's functions method, it has been shown that it is possible to solve nonlocal Poisson's equation in a jellium model in agreement with Thomas--Fermi screening (TFA)~\cite{ilchenko80,ilchenko01}.
+Using a Green's function method, it has been shown that it is possible to solve the nonlocal Poisson's equation in a jellium model in agreement with Thomas--Fermi screening (TFA)~\cite{ilchenko80,ilchenko01}.
 The full electronic potential used in this work is given by

-where the expression for $U_s(z)$ ($s=1,2,\mathrm{gap}$) at $V_{\rm b}=0$ are provided in terms of integrals detailed in App.~\ref{app:TFapp}.
-In Eq.~\eqref{eq:regularizedU} we have added the effects of the bias voltage linearly inside the gap region, approximation valid for small $V_{\rm b}<E_{\rm F}$~\cite{ilchenko80}.
+where the expression for $U_s(z)$ ($s=1,2,\mathrm{gap}$) at $V_{\rm b}=0$ is provided in terms of integrals detailed in App.~\ref{app:TFapp}.
+In Eq.~\eqref{eq:regularizedU} we have added the effects of the bias voltage linearly inside the gap region, an approximation valid for small $V_{\rm b}<E_{\rm F}$~\cite{ilchenko80}.
 The regularized potential is depicted in Fig.~\ref{fig:potentialbarrier} for $V_{\rm b}=1$ V, together with the classical image potential of Eq.~\eqref{eq:image_potential}, for two different separation distances.

 Through this method we obtain an electronic barrier of about $2E_{\rm F}$ for gold and large distances (as measured from the bottom of the band) which automatically accounts for the work function.
 Below 1 nm the height of the barrier reduces with respect to both the long distance value and the prediction of the classical image potential~\eqref{eq:image_potential}.
-The potential reaches different values inside the metal in accordance to the difference in chemical potential due to the bias voltage.
+The potential reaches different values inside the metal in accordance with the difference in chemical potential due to the bias voltage.
 In Fig.~\ref{fig:potentialbarrier} we also show the comparison between two barriers of different gap distances ($d=2$ nm in black and $d=0.5$ nm in red), which shows the effect of reduction of the barrier near contact.
 In the experiments this effect of a deviation from the large distances work function was observed in Ref.~\cite{reddy_17}.\\

 In order to obtain a more accurate value of the transmission probability, we drop the WKB approximation and calculate $\mathcal{T}^{\rm (el)}(E,V_{\rm b})$ using a transfer matrix method, based on Ref.~\cite{Tmatrixmethod}.
 We take slices of the potential and associate a rectangular barrier to each slide with the height of the potential as a function of the coordinate $z$.
 The total transmission probability is then calculated as the product of the transmission matrices of all the slices.
 This approach has the advantage of taking into account the features of the electronic barrier inside and outside the metal, including the difference in chemical potential due to the bias voltage.\\